-The Biodesix Boulder, Colorado clinical laboratory is a College of American Pathology (CAP)-accredited clinical laboratory regulated by CMS pursuant to CLIA.
+The Biodesix Boulder, Colorado clinical laboratory is a CAP-accredited clinical laboratory regulated by CMS pursuant to CLIA.
 CMS has granted CAP deeming authority under CLIA, which allows CAP to inspect laboratories in lieu of CMS.
-In addition to holding a CLIA Certificate and CAP laboratory accreditation, Biodesix's Quality Management System (QMS) holds an ISO 13485:2016 certificate.
-The Biodesix Boulder, Colorado clinical laboratory has received approval from The New York State Department of Health (NYSDOH), New York State Clinical Laboratory Evaluation Program (NYS CLEP) in Soluble Tumor Markers and Molecular, Cellular Tumor Markers as well as holding state permits and licenses in California, Maryland, New York, Pennsylvania, and Rhode Island.
+In addition to holding a CLIA Certificate and CAP laboratory accreditation, Biodesix's Quality Management System (QMS) holds an ISO 13485:2016 certificate (recently passed recertification audit in December 2021).
+The Biodesix Boulder, Colorado clinical laboratory has received approval from the NYSDOH, NYS CLEP in Soluble Tumor Markers, and Molecular and Cellular Tumor Markers and Virology as well as holding state permits and licenses in California, Maryland, New York, Pennsylvania, and Rhode Island.

-CLIA regulations establish standards for proficiency testing; facility administration; general laboratory systems; pre-analytic, analytic systems, post-analytic systems; personnel qualifications and responsibilities; quality control, quality assessment; and specific provisions for laboratories performing moderate to high complexity tests.
+CLIA regulations establish standards for proficiency testing; facility administration; general laboratory systems; pre-analytic, analytic systems, postanalytic systems; personnel qualifications and responsibilities; quality control, quality assessment; and specific provisions for laboratories performing moderate to high complexity tests.
 Our Boulder, Colorado clinical laboratory is inspected biennially as part of its ongoing certification under CLIA certificate of accreditation by CAP.
-The Boulder, Colorado clinical laboratory most recently passed its CAP inspection in February 2019.
+The Boulder, Colorado clinical laboratory most recently passed its CAP inspection in April 2021.